 Clients playing ‘dirty’

-We all recognise that in a free market prices will go up and down.
+We all recognize that in a free market prices will go up and down.
 However, some clients are just being silly given the disruption C-19 has caused.
-Some will say ‘fair play’ but the real issue is that these clients are making a rod for their own back.
-If a supplier is encouraged to take a project in a downturn at a low market rate they will be giving tacit permission for them to leave as the market increases.
+Some will say ‘fair play’ but the real issue is that these clients are making a rod for their own backs.
+If a supplier is encouraged to take a project in a downturn at a low market rate they will be given tacit permission for them to leave as the market increases.
 To help?
-We recommend you never sign up to a long programme of work.
+We recommend you never sign up for a long program of work.
 Sign short agile contracts.
 Keep the option of a long programme there but the obligation of work should be within your view so that you are not locked in.
 This way you can legally and ethically skip to a better project as the market value increases and also it actually helps your clients with reference to IR35 (see point one) … but that is a longer discussion for another time.

 Our monthly call also had input from Bekka who helps freelancers plan how to start freelancing.
 Her podcast is available and you can find her details here.

 6prog has many creative ideas and standard best practice on freelancing.
 Join us at one of our weekly calls or our community dial in in Oct.
 Details on the green button at 6prog.com